kjetilhoem/hatchling-32/README.md

 DISCLAIMER: The code in this project is severely embryonic in nature and will only work in particular ways under certain conditions.
-The idea is to be plummeting down a single vertical as far as possible and bother with details at a later point.
+The idea is to be plummeting down a single vertical as far as possible and bother little with details.

 ## Purpose of this project